edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 adb connect 127.0.0.1:4444
 ```

-After this, the package install procedure is identical to the one I showed for VirtualBox.
+After this, the package install procedure is identical to the one I showed for VirtualBox[^9].

 ### Results for test apps